This recipe comes to us from Chef Angela Dimino. This spinach and ricotta pizza recipe is her answer to the question, “What do chefs eat at home?”

 - salt and pepper to taste

-- Place dough in an olive oil coated bowl covered in plastic.
-Allow to rise at room temperature for 1 hr.
+- Place dough in an olive oil-coated bowl covered in plastic.
+Allow the dough to rise at room temperature for 1 hr.

 - Preheat oven to 500 degrees.

 - Take cornmeal and dust the bottom of an 8 inch round or 13” by 9” rectangle pizza pan.

 - After dough has been allowed to rise, stretch out the dough to fit in the pizza pan that has been dusted with cornmeal on the bottom.

 - Spread ricotta over the top of the dough evenly and then sprinkle the parmesan cheese over the ricotta.